mattermost/docs/source/administration/upgrade.md

 ## Upgrade Team Edition to 3.1.x and later

-**Important Note:** Security-related changes were made in 3.8 that require you to verify a couple of settings in the System Console before upgrading from version 3.7.x and earlier to any version greater than 3.8.0.
+**Important Note:** Security-related changes were made in 3.8 that require you to verify settings in the System Console before upgrading from version 3.7.x and earlier to any version greater than 3.8.0.

 **To prepare your system when upgrading from 3.7.x and earlier**: